jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

-title: How To Throw a Show in a Chicago Park
+title: How To Throw a DIY Show in a Chicago Park
 summary: A guide to getting your friends together for an outdoor concert in the Midwest's best park district.
 date: 2021-08-05
 category: music